Declaration Of Homestead Information

 - An attorney can prepare a Declaration of Homestead for you.

 - Blank Declaration of Homestead forms are available on-line and at stores that carry legal forms.
 You must choose from several types:

 - Head of Household

 The form must be completed, signed, and notarized in order to be recorded in the County Recorder’s Office.

-The recording fee is $25.00 for the first page and $3.00 for each additional page.
+The recording fee is $24.00 for the first page and $3.00 for each additional page.
+An additional $75.00 fee may apply (Senate Bill 2).
 If you have any questions or need further information, we suggest that you contact an attorney, or check the Ventura County Law Library, public library or local bookstores for books on Homestead law.